 How long does my group term life insurance last?

 It only lasts as long as your employer continues to renew the policy and only for as long as you remain employed with that employer.
-One of the flaws in these policy types is that they follow the group and not the individual, so if you leave the company, you will be leaving your policy behind.
+One of the drawbacks to these policy types is that they follow the group and not the individual, so if you leave the company, you will be leaving your policy behind.

 What are the alternatives to group term life insurance?